All Life is Problem Solving

 7. Allow the Spirit to take you wherever it may lead.

 Have faith in the wisdom and goodness of God and trust his Spirit to guide you.
-Adopt an attitude of worshipful contemplation and, afterwards, listen to your inner voice—feel the presence.
+Adopt an attitude of worshipful contemplation and, afterwards, be still and listen to your inner voice—feel the presence.

 Avoid rushing through and making rash decisions.
 Be patient—have faith that a solution will present itself.
 This is not necessarily an overnight process.
 Even if you experience immediate calm, your deliberations could take some time.
 If a thought comes to mind or you feel divine inspiration, write it down before you forget it.
 Later, you can use it when you re-evaluate your main difficulty.